nanoframework/nf-interpreter/docs/wire-protocol.md

 # How to add support for new channels

 Current Wire Protocol implementation has support for transmission over serial port (UART/USART) and serial over USB (USB CDC device class).
-Support for TCP channel is planned at a latter stage.
+Support for TCP channel is planned at a later stage.

 When adding support for new channels the functions ```WP_ReceiveBytes(...)``` and ```WP_TransmitMessage(...)``` in _WireProtocol_HAL_Interface.c_ are the ones that need to be reworked.
 This implementation is target and board specific so it resides in the board folder.
 Check the reference implementation for the ST_STM32F4_DISCOVERY board [here](..\targets\CMSIS-OS\ChibiOS\ST_STM32F4_DISCOVERY\common\WireProtocol_HAL_Interface.c).